swyroc/kubernetes-entry/real-practice/rp02-kubectl.md

 **Notice**: <br>
 * The resouce type should be exactly the same with option after _kubectl delete_.
 E.g, _kubectl delete pod <pod name but not service name>_
 <br>

-You need to be firstly clear with the concept of **deployment, pod, container**.
+You need to be firstly clear with the concept of **deployment pod container** .
 If you create a pod by running _kubectl expose deployment <deployment name>_, it will not work in case you just run _kubectl delete pod <pod name>_.
 See below for example:
 <br>

 ```sh